greenscreens-io/webcomponents/manual/head/GSStyleExt.md

 # GSStyleExt WebComponent

 GSStyleExt WebComponent is an extension of ```<style>``` HTML tag.
-Purpose is to register CSS style for sharing across all GS WebComponents.
+Purpose is to register CSS style for sharing across all GS WebComponents Shadow DOM.

-GSLinkExt WebComponent does not support style disabling / theming and conditional laoding.
+GSStyleExt WebComponent does not support style disabling / theming and conditional loading.

 Use it when CSS resource is mandatory.